Dreams from My Real Father: Reception

 Critical reaction to the film was largely negative.
-David Maraniss, author of Barack Obama: The Story, described the film as "preposterous," saying that it is "depressing to have so much fictional, unreported, conspiratorial, unhistorical stuff floating around."
+David Maraniss, author of Barack Obama: The Story, described the film as "preposterous", saying that it is "depressing to have so much fictional, unreported, conspiratorial, unhistorical stuff floating around."
 Among anti-Obama productions, Maraniss said "This DVD is the worst of the bunch."

 The Daily Beast commentator Michelle Goldberg wrote, "It's tempting to ignore Dreams from My Real Father because it's so preposterous ...
 What matters here is not that a lone crank made a vulgar conspiracy video, one that outdoes even birther propaganda in its lunacy and bad taste.
 It's that the video is finding an audience on the right."
 The Hollywood Reporter stated that the film makes unsubstantiated allegations that President Barack Obama lied about being the son of Barack Obama Sr., and quoted Steve Murphy, a Democratic consultant, who said, "It's about the lowest thing you can do to accuse, with no evidence, the opposition candidate's mother of being a porn star ...
-There are two motives behind this — racism and money.
+There are two motives behind this—racism and money.
 It's a cynical attempt to make some coin and exploit the views of the fringes of mainstream views."

 Slate said that the film "peddles a conspiracy theory so convoluted that more traditional birthers must be envious of its creativity".

 Orly Taitz, who has said she believes that Obama was not born in the United States (the birther theory), disliked the film, as it claims Obama's father was an American, albeit a Communist.
 Neither allegation was supported.

 Gilbert rejected this position: "... 'birthers' are barking up the wrong tree.
-It's not a question of where Obama was born — but rather, one of paternity."
+It's not a question of where Obama was born—but rather, one of paternity."

-Bill Armistead, the chairman of the Alabama Republican Party, called the film's theory "absolutely terrifying."
+Bill Armistead, the chairman of the Alabama Republican Party, called the film's theory "absolutely terrifying".

 Barack Obama's estranged half-brother Malik Obama gave an interview to Gilbert and expressed interest in his theory.

 Debunking

 Gilbert's claim that Obama's mother posed nude, allegedly by Davis, was proven false after blogger Loren Collins found that most of the photos Gilbert presented as evidence of his claim came from a magazine that ceased publication two years before Obama's mother arrived in Hawaii.
-Gilbert altered promotion of this claim on the website for his film in response to Collins' debunking, but he has never admitted his claim has been proven false or provided evidence to counter the debunking.
+Gilbert altered promotion of this claim on the website for his film in response to Collins's debunking, but he has never admitted his claim has been proven false or provided evidence to counter the debunking.